What Makes New Orleans So Fun? These Experiences Say It All

 The St. Charles Avenue streetcar features a classic green exterior with red trim.
 The driver, wearing a face mask, operates the vintage vehicle.

-A National Historic Landmark, the New Orleans streetcar is part of the fabric of the city: the rumbling of the moving car, the distinctive sound of its brakes, the open windows that let in a sweet, musky breeze.
+A National Historic Landmark, the New Orleans streetcar is part of the fabric of the city: the rumbling of the moving car, the distinctive sound of its brakes, and the open windows that let in a sweet, musky breeze.

-Riding the streetcar is an experience in itself; it becomes a necessary thing to do in New Orleans because the St. Charles Avenue passes through one of the country’s most attractive metropolitan neighborhoods.
+Riding the streetcar is an experience in itself; it becomes a necessary thing to do in New Orleans because St. Charles Avenue passes through one of the country’s most attractive metropolitan neighborhoods.

 Gorgeous mansions line this wide thoroughfare that’s dotted with live oaks.
 These are grand, historic homes, all with different architecture and personalities of their own.
 Sightseeing in such a casual way with no agenda is a relaxing way to spend an hour.